 That’s a mistake.

-Paying attention to the stock you have on paper vs. what’s actually in-store will help you maintain inventory accuracy and identify causes of shrinkage, as well as ensuring that you have the products in stock to meet customer demands.
+Paying attention to the stock you have on paper vs. what’s in-store will help you maintain inventory accuracy and identify causes of shrinkage, as well as ensure that you have the products in stock to meet customer demands.
 Overall, accurate inventory management is an indicator of your store’s health, influencing your potential to increase revenue and forecast the future.

 Learn more about Rain’s inventory management system.